redspark-io/RSRealmHelper/README.md

 ```

-And set you new class, that implements a `RealmMigrator` protocol, on `RealmFactory` class.
+You must set your new class, which implements a `RealmMigrator` protocol, on `RealmFactory` class.

 ```swift
 RealmFactory.realmMigrator = MyRealmMigrator()